 Starting with one function, such as lighting via a wireless system.
 You could add control for under £500 using second-hand switches and brain.

-Of course, developing a fully automated smart home with Z Wave or LightwaveRF will cost up to low five figures.
-It’s not uncommon to spend over £10,000 in total in order to get all the functions you want.
+Of course, developing a complete home automation system with Z Wave or LightwaveRF will cost up to low five figures.
+It’s not uncommon to spend over £10,000 to get all the functions you want.

 However, we recommend starting small with one function and building from there.
 By following this approach, you reduce the risk of overspending or building a system you hate.
 Also by starting with one function and adding another when you’re comfortable, you won’t be overwhelmed.
 Instead, you’ll gradually grow and adapt with the system.

 As the wired system has to be installed, part of the cost is labour and programming.
 With the components making up the rest.
 This means the average Control4 system can easily cost £50,000.
 With most paying over £100,000 for a complete system including labour, programming and parts.

 That’s why we recommend you take the value of your property into consideration.
 You’re likely to see a greater uplift on a million pound property with a Control4 system than a LightwaveRF.

 Unless you have a six-figure sum burning a hole in your bank account, you’ll have to do a lot of research.
 Start with getting a clear idea of what you want from your home automation system.